 Gloves are the item of gear that got me into this protective-gear-nerddom thing.
-I estimate that 90% of the gloves sold for “motorcycle wear” lack the two basic features I find indispensable in a protective glove: hard knuckle protectors and hard palm sliders.
+By my totally anecdotal observations, I estimate that 90% of the gloves sold for “motorcycle wear” lack the two basic features I find indispensable in a protective glove: hard knuckle protectors and hard palm sliders.

 Hard knuckle protectors are becoming more common in “street-wear” gloves, but hard palm sliders are much more difficult to find.
 Most “protective” gloves have soft padding on the palm, but to me this is just as bad as having no palm protection at all.